Population: 9 876.187 thousand people (2011)

 Area: 250493.0 sq. km

 Each of the US states has its own nickname among the people.
-According to citypopulationreview.com, Michigan has four such nicknames: the Great Lakes State, the Car State, the Wolverine State, and the Water-Winter Wonderland State.
+Michigan has four such nicknames: the Great Lakes State, the Car State, the Wolverine State, and the Water-Winter Wonderland State.
 Four of the five Great Lakes surround the state: Superior, Huron, Michigan, Erie.
 Mishigami means “big water” in the Ojibwa language.
 40% of the state is covered by water.

 The outlines of the shores of the Great Lakes system form two large peninsulas (Upper and Lower), on which most of the state’s land is located.
 There are many islands of various sizes in the Great Lakes.
 It is dominated by wooded hills cut by small rivers.
 Michigan has plenty of shallow lakes, while the Upper Peninsula is swampy.
 Weather conditions correspond to a temperate continental climate.
 The bowels of Michigan contain oil, iron, natural gas.
 Peat is also mined here (1st place in the USA).
 Plant diversity is great, especially among forest species.